Nanakuli Tracks Surf Stats

 All swells

-This image illustrates the combination of swells directed at Nanakuli Tracks through a typical July and is based upon 2976 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the most applicable grid node based on what we know about Nanakuli Tracks.
-In this particular case the best grid node is 41 km away (25 miles).
-The rose diagram describes the distribution of swell sizes and directions, while the graph at the bottom shows the same thing without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These were forecast only 53% of the time.
-Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In each graph, the area of any colour is proportional to how commonly that size swell occurs.
-The diagram implies that the most common swell direction, shown by the longest spokes, was SSW, whereas the the most common wind blows from the ENE.
-Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Nanakuli Tracks and offshore.
-We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are good for surfing at Nanakuli Tracks, you can load a different image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-Over an average July, swells large enough to cause clean enough to surf waves at Nanakuli Tracks run for about 47% of the time.
+This chart shows the combination of swells directed at Nanakuli Tracks through an average October.
+It is based on 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the most applicable grid node based on what we know about Nanakuli Tracks, and at Nanakuli Tracks the best grid node is 41 km away (25 miles).
+The rose diagram shows the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
+Five colours illustrate increasing wave sizes.
+Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+These happened only 88% of the time.
+Green and yellow represent increasing swell sizes and red represents the biggest swells, greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the most common swell direction, shown by the largest spokes, was SW, whereas the the prevailing wind blows from the ENE.
+Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Nanakuli Tracks and out to sea.
+We group these with the no surf category of the bar chart.
+To keep it simple we don't show these in the rose diagram.
+Because wind determines whether or not waves are surfable at Nanakuli Tracks, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+In a typical October, swells large enough to cause good for surfing waves at Nanakuli Tracks run for about 12% of the time.